bashtage/kevinsheppard.com/site/pages/teaching/mfe/michaelmas-term-8.md

 ## Practice Quizzes

 None this week.
-You should be able to complete the three previous quizes.
+You should be able to complete the three previous quizzes.

 ## Pre-recorded content